 Most people who sued Biomet were offered $200,000 to settle their lawsuits.
 Some amounts differed based on when people received their implants.

 The M2a Magnum was a metal-on-metal hip design, meaning its ball and socket forming the joint were both made of metal.
 The wear between these parts was blamed for releasing toxic metal particles into patients’ bodies, triggering serious medical complications and causing the implants to fail.

-As of Mat 2018, 455 of those cases were still unresolved.
+As of August 2018, 402 of those cases were still pending.
 They remained in a multidistrict litigation (MDL) in an Indiana federal court.
 MDLs allow several similar lawsuits to be combined so they can move more quickly through the legal process.

 The hip replacements people filed suit over involved metal-on-metal designs.
 Metallic parts wearing against each other released microscopic metal ions, which caused a wide variety of complications, including metallosis.
 Metallosis is metal poisoning that occurs when metal particles are released into the blood from the artificial joint.

 The U.S. Food and Drug Administration received hundreds of reports of these sorts of complications from doctors and patients who used the M2a Hip implant line of products.
 However, the devices were never recalled.

 People who sued Biomet over its M2a Magnum hip replacements claimed the company knew the devices were defective but did nothing to warn people of the risks.